CHAVI-India/draw-client-pipeline/README.md

   app_data:
 ```

+Please note there is a docker-compose.yml file in the repository which allows you to "BUILD" the docker image.
+The example docker-compose section above allows you to pull the latest image from the dockerhub repository.

 3. Create a .env.docker file in the same directory.
 Please make sure that the file name is correct and note the presence of the . before the name which indicates that this is a hidden file.:

 ```